ad-si/RosettaGit/content/tasks/4-rings_or_4-squares_puzzle.md

 ```

 ## Perl

-Relying on the modules <code>ntheory</code> and <code>Set::CrossProduct</code> to generate the tuples needed.
-Both are supply results via iterators, particularly important in the latter case, to avoid gobbling too much memory.
+Relying on the modules `ntheory` and `Set::CrossProduct` to generate the tuples needed.
+Both are supply results via iterators, particularly important in the latter case,
+to avoid gobbling too much memory.

 {{libheader|ntheory}}

 ```perl